iamontheinet/automated-intelligence/openflow-ingestion/README.md

 ## Success Criteria

+⚠️ **NOT VERIFIED** - The following would need validation:
-✅ Iceberg tables exist in `analytics_iceberg` schema
+- Iceberg tables exist in `analytics_iceberg` schema (created but not tested)
-✅ Openflow flow created with 6 processors + 3 controller services
+- Openflow flow created with 6 processors + 3 controller services (configured but not verified)
-⏳ **Next:** Start flow and verify data appears in Iceberg tables
-⏳ **Next:** Verify time travel works (query past snapshots)
+- Data flowing successfully into Iceberg tables (not tested)
+- Time travel functionality working (not tested)
-⏳ **Next:** Validate S3 Parquet files are created
+- S3 Parquet files being created correctly (not verified)

 ---

-## Next Steps
+## Important Notes

-**Immediate (5 min):**
-1. Start Openflow processors in UI
-2. Monitor flow (check for bulletins/errors)
-3. Query Iceberg tables to verify data

-**Optional Enhancements:**
-- Add monitoring dashboard
-- Set up alerts for flow failures
-- Connect external tools (Spark/Trino) to S3 Iceberg tables
+**This implementation was tabled during development for the following reasons:**
+1. **Complexity concerns**: JDBC hostname transformation issues and debugging complexity
+2. **Not production-ready**: Scripts exist but end-to-end flow has not been validated
+3. **Alternative approaches**: Kafka → Iceberg is officially supported; this Openflow approach is exploratory

+**If you decide to continue this work:**
-- Add to Streamlit dashboard
+- Expect to spend significant time debugging
+- The JDBC connection issues (hostname transformation) may still be present
+- Thorough testing of each component will be required
+- Consider whether Kafka Connector or staging table patterns might be simpler alternatives